 Research has proven that because Phinda’s cheetah successfully coexist with these predators in such a high-density predator environment, they have become exceptionally alert and predator-savvy and they adapt remarkably well when translocated to other areas.

 Also, with seven unique and distinctly different habitats on Phinda, the ongoing cheetah monitoring and research enables an in-depth understanding of how these vulnerable cats behave and adapt in different habitats, making them even more adaptable to new habitats.

 Reversing a local extinction

-Last year, EWT expanded its borders beyond South Africa for the first time.
+In 2017, EWT expanded its borders beyond South Africa for the first time.
 Together with African Parks, they safely translocated four cheetah to Malawi and successfully reversed a four-decade-long local extinction in Liwonde National Park.
 Among this new cheetah population was an adult male that originated from Phinda.
-He mated with a female and fathered a litter of healthy cubs that were born a few weeks ago.
-In just over a year’s time, this now-thriving Malawian population has increased to 16 individuals.
+He mated with a female and fathered a litter of healthy cubs and this now-thriving Malawian population continues to grow.

 And in terms of cheetah cub survival rate, only an estimated 5% of cubs actually make it to independence.
 However, Phinda has significantly improved these odds, with an impressive 46% of Phinda cubs making it to adulthood.
 This conservation victory is largely due to the meticulous management of cheetah in relation to the other predators.

-Since the cheetah metapopulation project was implemented in 2011, 23 cheetah from Phinda have been safely translocated to 12 of the 53 cheetah metapopulation reserves.
-The new populations continue to thrive, as does the genetically strong Phinda population itself, and we hope this gives the species a fighting chance at survival.
+Since the cheetah metapopulation project was implemented in 2011, almost 30 cheetah from Phinda have now been safely translocated to several of the 53 cheetah metapopulation reserves.
+These new populations continue to thrive, as does the genetically strong Phinda population itself, and we hope this gives the species a fighting chance at survival.